sagemath/sagewiki_to_gh-2022-10-10/days22/cremona/to-do-list.md

    13. Elkies-Watkins over number fields -- post what code you have by the end of the week.
         -- This works very well now.
 I am working to get access to sage.math to run it on that server (rather than on my computer at home).
 I need to find a good place, if there is one, to add this into the sage library.
 Maybe in a miscellaneous file somewhere.
 (Jeremy)

    14. Implement a $2$-torsion rank function over number fields.
 Jamie is working on this: #9371.
 Patch is up, needs review.
+Generalized to any field at Sage Days 29.
+Positive Review.

    15. Given an elliptic curves defined over $K$, determine whether it is isomorphic over $K$ to a curves defined over $\mathbb{Q}$.
 [Get the j_invariant, decide if it is rational, if so construct a curve over Q with that j-invariant, base change itback to K, and test for the quadratic twist.
 All these steps are implemented already.
 See attached example [[attachment:eg.sage]] ]  (Erin - patch posted #9384)
           *I've fixed this function, descend_to.
 It now returns the correct twist for the general case and works when j=0,1728.
      However, I haven't posted a replacement patch yet because I want the output to be an elliptic curve that sage recognizes is defined over the subfield K of L.
      This will hopefully be fixed by the end of the day.
+          *Update: Fixed!